pix3lize/mostats/readme.md

   -e EXCELFILE, --excelfile EXCELFILE
                         Excel filename, default "Cluster-info.xlsx" -n NAME [NAME ...], --name NAME [NAME ...]
                         Cluster name, default value first subdomain example: mongodb+srv://clustername.cl0.mongodb.net will be clustername.
                         For multiple server please use the space and "" to seperate example:"cluster1" "cluster2" -nf NAMEFILE, --namefile NAMEFILE
                         Get the cluster name from a file.
 It will read each line as one cluster name -m MOREINFO, --moreinfo MOREINFO
-                        Getting the host information, uptime, total number of command, read, and insert -fa FA, --fa FA       Frequently access ratio in percent (input number only) -iops IOPS, --iops IOPS
+                        Getting the host information, uptime, total number of command, read, and insert -fa FA, --fa FA       Frequently access ratio in percent (input number only) -p PERCENTILE, --percentile PERCENTILE
+                        Specify the percentile based on how much the index is used to calculate total number of index for CPU requirement calculation.
+Default is 70 -iops IOPS, --iops IOPS
                         Expected IOPS
 ```